thinktandem/HorizontalDevOps/README.md

 * [Tandem Docs](https://docs.thinktandem.io/) ~ you can view our docs today and see how we do it.

 That doesn't mean you have to do it that way too, but you can get a baseline or comparison for a way forward.

+* You should have a README.md for every project.
+* Follow a common pattern for the docs in this README.md file.
+* Reducing differnces in projects gives the opportunity to efficiently hightlight the differences of this project in the README.md withoug overwhelming the dev being onboarded.

 Interfaces Matter; Implementation is Irrelevant
 -----------------------------------------------